 Read More Later: Best Kobe Bryant Rookie Card

-The reverse of the card is simply blank (lame) which is a pretty big downside in our opinion… a blank backside is really REALLY boring in our opinion.
+The reverse of the card is simply blank (lame), which is a pretty big downside in our opinion… a blank backside is boring.

-Even with the blank backside we still like the card given it is created by Entenmann’s.
-If you can find it for a reasonable price on eBay auctions we suggest buying it.
+Even with the blank backside, we still like the card given it is created by Entenmann.
+If you can find it for a reasonable price on eBay auctions, we suggest buying it.

-We didn’t even know Panini made basketball cards back in 1988 until we started buying Pippen rookie cards a few years back.
+We didn’t even know Panini made basketball cards back in 1988 until we bought Pippen rookie cards a few years back.

-The 1988 Scottie Pippen Panini Spanish Sticker rookie card simple shows a yearbook style photo of Pippen.
-The card is numbered #77 and Scottie looks somewhat dumbfounded in the photo (like he can’t believe he actually made it to this point… congrats Scottie!).
+The 1988 Scottie Pippen Panini Spanish Sticker rookie card simply shows a yearbook-style photo of Pippen.
+The card is numbered #77, and Scottie looks somewhat dumbfounded in the photo (like he can’t believe he made it to this point… congrats, Scottie!).

 We hope you took Spanish in high school because the reverse of the card reads “Compra el album para coleccionar estos comos en tu kiosco o liberia.
 Pide los cromos que te faltan, siguiendo las instruccionesde almum a“… good luck with all that! 🙂